Eurostat – Statistical Office of the European Communities

 The European Court of Human Rights is comprised of entirely independent

-ACAP is set to become the universal permissions protocol on the Internet,a totally open,non-proprietary standard through which content owners can communicate permissions for access and use to online intermediaries.
+ACAP has become the universal permissions protocol on the Internet, a totally open, non-proprietary standard through which content owners can communicate permissions for access and use to online intermediaries.

-The members of the WFA led FIC Programme believe that children are as
+The members of the WFA led RAC Programme believe that children are as

 Association of European Radios (AER)

-The Association of European Radios (AER) is a Europe-wide trade body representing the interests of approximately 4,500 private/commercial radios stations in ten EU Member States and Switzerland.
+The Association of European Radios (AER) is a Europe-wide trade body representing the interests of approximately 4,500 private/commercial radios stations across the EU27 and in Switzerland.”

 British Internet Publishers Alliance (BIPA)